 We strongly believe in making hep C testing and treatment as easy and simple as possible to access so that people have the opportunity to live healthier, to live better, and to live hep C free.

-If Live Hep C Free sounds like something you would be interested in, for yourself or your clients, please contact our project team.
+If Live Hep C Free sounds like something you would be interested in, for yourself or your clients, please contact Kyle on 02 8217 7707 or use this confidential form to get in touch with us.

 Commencing late January – early February 2019